-This 48-hour program is designed for those currently serving in local congregations.
+This 42-hour program is designed for those currently serving in local congregations.
 Students do their coursework on their own schedule.
-The seminary has scheduled courses in such a way that students can complete this program in three years.
+The seminary has scheduled courses in such a way that students can complete this program in three years or 24 months if attending year-round.
 Students may take one to three courses each semester.